StackVista/stackstate-docs/setup/backup_restore/configuration.md

 ## Import or export individual configuration items

 It is possible to export and import individual configuration items through the StackState user interface.
-For example, to export a component type go to the Settings page and click on 'Component Types':
+For example, to export or export a component type:

+1. Go to the **Settings** page and click on **Component Types**.
-To export an individual component type, click on 'Export as config'.
+2. To export an individual component type, click on **Export as config**.

-An individual configuration item can be imported through settings button 'Import Model'.
+3. To import a configuration, click on **Import Model**.

 ## Idempotent import/export